-As of 2017, 352 species are listed on the endangered species list in Costa Rica.
-In just two years that number has jumped from 330.
-Allowing this rate of increase to continue would be tragic and further destroy our beautifully biodiverse ecosystems.
-We aim to boost populations of endangered species in order to try and reverse the trend of mounting population loss.
+As of 2019, 344 animal species in Costa Rica are listed on the IUCN Red List from threatened to critically endangered .
+Many of these populations are decreasing at alarming rates.
+Allowing these decreases to continue would be tragic as it would further destroy our beautifully biodiverse ecosystems.
+At Wild Sun, we aim to boost populations of threatened and endangered species in an effort to reverse the trend of mounting population loss.

 We have an alliance with AsoProLapa, a Scarlet Macaw breeding program on the Nicoya Peninsula.
-Thanks to our proximity to the Cabo Blanco reserve, Wild Sun is an ideal spot to reintroduce Scarlet Macaws, returning them to an area where they no longer exist in the wild.
+Thanks to our proximity to the Cabo Blanco reserve, Wild Sun is an ideal spot to reintroduce Scarlet Macaws, returning this iconic species to an area where they no longer exist in the wild.

-Macaws have lived here in the past and two of their main food sources, the Mountain Almond and Beach Almond trees, grow in abundance here.
-There are also few known predators in this area, making it a perfect place for reintroduction and population growth.
+Wild macaws once thrived the Nicoya Peninsula, and two of their main food sources, the Mountain Almond and Beach Almond trees, grow in abundance here.
+There are also few known predators in this area, making it an ideal place for reintroduction and population growth.

 Looking to the future, we also have our eye on reintroducing the Geoffroy's Spider Monkey, an endangered species that has disappeared from this region of Costa Rica.